Circumpolar stars don’t rise or set | EarthSky.org

 Draw an imaginary line straight down from Polaris, the North Star, to the horizon, and presto, you have what it takes to draw out the circle of circumpolar stars in your sky.

 For people in the Northern Hemisphere, Polaris nearly pinpoints the center of the great big circle of circumpolar stars on the sky’s dome; and the imaginary vertical line from Polaris to the horizon depicts the radius measure.
 (See the above chart, which has this line drawn in for you.)
-Let your arm serve as a circle compass, enabling you to envision the circle of circumpolar stars with your mind’s-eye.
+Let your arm serve as a circle compass, enabling you to envision the circle of circumpolar stars with your mind’s eye.
 Closer to the equator, the circle of circumpolar stars grows smaller; nearer to the North Pole (or South Pole) the circle of circumpolar stars grows larger.

 This technique for locating the circle of circumpolar stars works in the Southern Hemisphere, as well.
 However, it’s trickier to star-hop to the south celestial pole – the point on the sky’s dome that’s at zenith over the Earth’s South Pole.
 Practiced stargazers in the Southern Hemisphere rely on the Southern Cross, and key stars, to star-hop to the south celestial pole, as depicted in the illustration below:

-The Southern Cross is circumpolar anywhere south of 35o south latitude; yet, in the Northern Hemisphere, it’s the W or M-shaped constellation Cassiopeia that’s circumpolar at all places north of 35o north latitude.
+The Southern Cross is circumpolar anywhere south of 35 degrees south latitude; yet, in the Northern Hemisphere, it’s the W or M-shaped constellation Cassiopeia that’s circumpolar at all places north of 35 degrees north latitude.
 (Scroll upward to the chart showing Cassiopeia at nightfall for mid-northern latitudes.)

 By the way, Cassiopeia lies on the opposite side of Polaris from the Big Dipper.
 So from mid-northern latitudes, the Big Dipper and Polaris help you to locate Cassiopeia.
-See the animation at right, whereby all the stars revolve full circle around the celestial pole each day – or more precisely: every 23 hours and 56 minutes.
+See the above animation, in which all the stars revolve full circle around the celestial pole each day – or more precisely: every 23 hours and 56 minutes.

 If Cassiopeia is circumpolar in your sky, then the Southern Cross never climbs above your horizon; and conversely, if the Southern Cross is circumpolar in your sky, then the constellation Cassiopeia never climbs above the horizon.